-courtyard location, courtyard type \rightarrow available floor plan patterns \rightarrow the floor plan pattern 3.3 Phase three: designing the individual architectural components
+Defining courtyard location \rightarrow deciding courtyard type \rightarrow identifying available floor plan patterns \rightarrow deciding the floor plan pattern \rightarrow moving and rotating each room and verandas 3.3 Phase three: designing the individual architectural components

-The main types of architectural components that may exist in a Siheyuan are veranda, primary room, secondary room, wing room, secondary wing room, opposite room, backside room, festoon gate, front gate, back gate, and edge wall.
+The main types of architectural components that may exist in a Siheyuan are the veranda, the primary room, the secondary room, the wing room, the secondary wing room, the opposite room, the backside room, the festoon gate, the front gate, the back gate, and the edge wall.
 Once the floor plan pattern is determined, craftsmen design them using rules from Gongcheng Zuofa Zeli and Fengshui, adjusted according to their experience.
-Liang's findings (2006c) from his Gongheng Zuofa Zeli study were used to derive the rules constraining these components.
+Liang's findings (Liang, 2006c) from his Gongheng Zuofa Zeli study were used to derive the rules constraining these components.
 In parallel to this, a section of Fengshui called "regulating vital energy (Li Qi)" method and other ancient social forces, such as Confucianism and ancient clans, fixed their dimensional relationship.

 3.3.1 Individual buildings